-(1) The amount reported was calculated by taking the difference between the exercise price and the closing price of the Company's common stock on the exercise date multiplying the number of shares exercised.
+(1) The amount reported was calculated by multiplying the number of shares acquired on vesting by the closing price of the Company's common stock on the vesting date.

 Pension Benefits

 None of our named executive officers participates in or has an account balance in qualified or non-qualified defined benefit plans sponsored by us.